 Brexit, protests, terror attacks, immigrant crises, expansive debt and welfare state obligations.
 The list of the EU's woes are many.
 Acton experts from across the globe offer their commentary on the wide range of issues that face the EU today, and offer insights on where the EU is headed, and what it must do to survive.

 Politicians on both the left and right have demonized free trade in recent years.
-Many have ridden a populist surge animated by nationalism and a push back again economic globalization.
-Acton experts explain how free trade is powerful driver of wealth creation, poverty alleviation and human flourishing.
+Many have ridden a populist surge animated by nationalism and a push back against economic globalization.
+Acton experts explain how free trade is a powerful driver of wealth creation, poverty alleviation and human flourishing.